ubports/docs.ubports.com/porting/preparation/index.rst

 * Device selection - Evaluating and choosing a suitable device
 * Environment setup - Setting up your development environment

-For experienced developers who want to get started quickly, see the :ref:`Quick Start Guide <quick-start>`.
-Others may want to read through this section carefully before proceeding.
+It is adviseable to read through this section carefully before proceeding.
+If you have previous experience and wish to get started quickly, see the :ref:`Quick Start Guide <quick-start>`.

 .. toctree::
    :maxdepth: 2